emilybrooks/emilybrooks.github.io/tms.md

 Take the lift back down
 Go down the ladder
 Take the block back to the entrance
-Take the block on the left
+Take the floating path

-Fight the enemy
+Fight the enemy near the middle of the island
+(it should be 2 generals and 2 parasites)
 -	Itsuki rakunda
 	Tsubasa sexy dance
 	Kiria makajamaon